ZacSweers/Offerings/offerings.md

 **2 - Payment**
 * Equity, hourly, weekly, monthly, contract, it needs to be *something*.
-* Not mentioning payment or expecting unpaid work without a very compelling reason means you don't know what you're asking.
+* Not mentioning payment or expecting unpaid work without a very compelling reason usually implies you don't know what you're asking.
 * Developers are paid well, and for good reason.
 Be aware of this, and be aware that *we* are aware of this.

 **3 - Requirements**